Secure & Confidential

 Special compensatory damages reimburse you for things such as lost income, medical bills and insurance deductibles.
 You submit receipts proving these losses.

 General compensatory damages are subjective.
 If you receive special compensatory damages, you may also collect general damages.
-If your injury was particularly painful, you might request that the judge order the defendant compensate you for the pain and anguish.
+If your injury was particularly painful, you might request that the judge order the defendant to compensate you for the pain and anguish.

 Punitive damages are the most rarely awarded and are up to the court.
 The judge or jury may determine that the defendant’s negligence was particularly heinous and the resulting injury to you was equally horrific.

-In North Carolina there is no cap on economic or noneconomic damages.
-However there is a $250,000 cap on punitive damages in personal injury cases.
+In North Carolina, there is no cap on economic or noneconomic damages.
+However, there is a $250,000 cap on punitive damages in personal injury cases.

 Statute of Limitations in Greensboro, NC Personal Injury Law?